Whatsapp Me

 • Political Power: High priests often acted as advisors to the Pharaoh and wielded considerable influence over state decisions.
 By the Third Intermediate Period (c.
 1070–664 BCE), some high priests of Amun essentially ruled Upper Egypt as semi-independent leaders.

-Notable high priests, such as Herihor, demonstrated how the position could become a stepping stone to political dominance.
+Notable high priests of ancient Egypt, such as Herihor, demonstrated how the position could become a stepping stone to political dominance.

 Military Commanders: Defenders of Egypt